And so she sews

 As she sewed a satin, pink dress for a new client Margaret explained that her loan term is for three years but she expects to pay it off early, “With these dresses, I earn income too.
 Not just my husband.
 We can afford the payments.”

 It is for families like Margaret’s that Water.org created WaterCredit to provide small, affordable loans for water and sanitation.
 For millions around the world, access to funds stands between them and safe water and sanitation in their home.
-Our solutions break down the financial barriers between these people and access to safe water and sanitation—and our approach is working.
+Our solutions break down the barriers between these people and access to safe water and sanitation—and our approach is working.
 Go here to learn more about why financing worked for Margaret and why it’s working for millions of people around the world.

 48872018872_e0c132ee8f_k (2).jpg